- 1 Christmas Gifts for Gardeners 2019

 A great way to make new friends is to join a gardening club; many great local gardening clubs meet regularly in towns and villages across Surrey.
 Membership of a gardening club would make a lovely gift, you could help to introduce the recipient of your gift to a lovely new group of friends and widen their gardening knowledge in the process.
 If you’re looking for a society near you, or close to a friend or relation, visit www.surreyhorticulturalfederation.org where you’ll find details of local horticultural societies and information about their meetings and events.

-Meet BBC TV Presenter Adam Frost, at the Surrey Horticultural Federation Spring Talk
+BBC TV Presenter Adam Frost’s talk at the Surrey Horticultural Federation Spring Talk has been POSTPONED

-The Surrey Horticultural Federation are hosting a very special Spring Talk with BBC TV Presenter Adam Frost, from Gardeners’ World, at 7.30pm, on Thursday 26th March 2020, at Normandy Village Hall, Manor Fruit Farm, Glaziers Lane, Normandy, Guildford, GU3 2DE.
+The Surrey Horticultural Federation have POSTPONED their Spring Talk with BBC TV Presenter Adam Frost, from Gardeners’ World, which was due to take place at 7.30pm, on Thursday 26th March 2020, at Normandy Village Hall, Manor Fruit Farm, Glaziers Lane, Normandy, Guildford, GU3 2DE.
 Adam will be telling us all about his life, from his childhood, to how he worked his way up to becoming an award-winning Garden Designer and TV Presenter.
-Please note: tickets for this event have now sold out.
+Please note: this event will not be going ahead.
 Ticket prices: £7.50 for members of affiliated societies, £10 for non-members.
 Please enclose a stamped envelope, marked with your address, together with a cheque made payable to Surrey Horticultural Federation and post to SHF Secretary, Redleaf Nursery, Green Lane, Tilford, Farnham, Surrey, GU10 2AP.

 The WOLF-Garten Straight Spade